 The most important thing you want to consider before you start your design is how are you planning on using your dress and how old is the wearer?

 If you decide to go with fall flowers, please take into consideration that if you use as many as we did, the dress is quite heavy.

-So if the weight of the dress will be an issue, for instance a young flower girl wearing the dress all day, plan on using less flowers, incorporating lighter leaves and having a simpler layout of flowers.
+So if the weight of the dress will be an issue, for instance, a young flower girl wearing the dress all day, plan on using fewer flowers, incorporating lighter leaves and having a simpler layout of flowers.